 The Right Surveyors at Basingstoke are lucky enough to have the services of one of the most experienced party wall surveyors in the area.
-Having dealt with party wall notices and awards for over 27 years, Ewan Craig is here to help you.
+Having dealt with party wall notices and awards for many years, our surveyor is here to help you.

-Whether a residential extension has caused a dispute or a new commercial development has affected a number of different neighbours, Ewan will use his 25+ years of party wall surveying experience to provide competent and cost effective advice to his clients in Basingstoke.
+Whether a residential extension has caused a dispute or a new commercial development has affected a number of different neighbours, our surveyors will use their extensive party wall surveying experience to provide competent and cost effective advice to his clients in Basingstoke.

 Read on for more information about the four areas of the Party Wall Etc. Act 1996 we can help you with.

 Party Wall Services

 An idea of the party wall services we provide in Basingstoke:

 A key legal obligation of the Party Wall Act is that if the ‘Building Owner’ wishes to start maintenance or construction works which qualify under the act, they must serve notice on the ‘Adjoining Owner’.